redhat-openstack/website/source/install/deploying-rdo-on-a-baremetal-environment-using-instack.html.md

         echo "stack        ALL=(ALL)       NOPASSWD: ALL" > /etc/sudoers.d/stack
         chmod 0440 /etc/sudoers.d/stack

-You're ready to move onto [ Deploying an RDO Undercloud with Instack ](Deploying an RDO Undercloud with Instack).
+You're ready to move onto [Deploying an RDO Undercloud with Instack](/install/deploying-an-rdo-undercloud-with-instack/).